-- A. An employee shall have ten (10) calendar days from the mailing by certified mail of a notice of return to work to his or her address of record on file in the Human Resources Department to indicate acceptance of such return and his or her agreement to report for work as specified in the notice. - B. Employees in layoff status shall retain all credited sick leave earned but unused at the time of layoff.
+- A. An employee shall have ten (10) calendar days from the mailing by certified mail of a notice of return to work to the employee's address of record on file in the Human Resources Department to indicate acceptance of such return and the employee's agreement to report for work as specified in the notice. - B. Employees in layoff status shall retain all credited sick leave earned but unused at the time of layoff.
 An employee on layoff shall not earn vacation leave credit while in layoff status.
 Upon an employee's return from layoff, the employee shall begin to accrue sick leave and vacation leave based upon continuous uninterrupted service with the City including time spent in layoff status.
 Use of vacation leave so credited shall be subject to the provisions of this Memorandum of Understanding. - C. Employees who are displaced from their classifications by virtue of layoff shall be placed on a reemployment register for the classification they held at the time the layoff occurred, hereinafter referred to as the "primary" register.
-They shall also be placed on reemployment registers for classifications previously served in, hereinafter referred to as "secondary" registers.
-If an employee fails to respond to such notice of return within the prescribed time period or declines to return from layoff to a secondary register classification, the employee's name shall be removed from said secondary register and he or she shall no longer be eligible for recall to that classification.
-If an employee fails to respond to the notice of return within the prescribed time period or declines return to the primary register classification, he or she will be considered to have voluntarily resigned from employment with the City.
+They shall also be placed on reemployment registers for classifications in which they previously served, hereinafter referred to as "secondary" registers.
+If an employee fails to respond to such notice of return within the prescribed time period or declines to return from layoff to a secondary register classification, the employee's name shall be removed from said secondary register, and the employee shall no longer be eligible for recall to that classification.
+If an employee fails to respond to the notice of return within the prescribed time period or declines return to the primary register classification, the employee will be considered to have voluntarily resigned from employment with the City. - D. Full-time employees who have bumped to a part-time position, or who have been recalled from layoff to a part-time position, shall be afforded an opportunity to return to full-time status as position openings become available.
+Such right of return shall be subject to the "length-of-service" and "service within classification" requirements provided in Sections 3.01, Layoffs, and 3.02, Layoffs Due to Contracting Work, of this Memorandum of Understanding.

-- D. Full-time employees who have bumped to a part-time position, or who have been recalled from layoff to a part-time position, shall be afforded an opportunity to return to full-time status as position openings become available.
-Such right of return shall be subject to the "length-of-service" and "service within classification" requirements provided in Sections 3.01 and 3.02 of this Memorandum of Understanding. - E. Employees who request and are granted voluntary demotion to a vacant position in lieu of layoff shall be afforded the same rights of return as employees who have exercised bumping rights. - F. An employee who, in lieu of layoff, was transferred to another position within the same classification shall be notified of an opening in his/her previous position and shall be afforded an opportunity to apply for reinstatement to that position.
+- E. Employees who request and are granted a voluntary demotion to a vacant position in lieu of layoff shall be afforded the same rights of return as employees who have exercised bumping rights. - F. An employee who, in lieu of layoff, was transferred to another position within the same classification shall be notified of an opening in the employee's previous position and shall be afforded an opportunity to apply for reinstatement to that position.